brycedavid/pet-adoption-center-locator/README.md

+## This project has been converted to a React.js project in adoptable-pet-finder repo

 # pet-adoption-center-locator

 This project is my first attempt at creating my own website.
 It will use the Petfinder API provided by Purina in order to help people find adoption centers